-Elon Musk’s private jet lands in China for billionaire’s first visit in three years
+Elon Musk meets Chinese foreign minister on first visit for three years

 Tesla’s Shanghai plant accounted for over half of the company’s global production in 2022.

-Mr Musk might also want to discuss Tesla’s full self-driving technology, which the electric car maker has been seeking to introduce in China for some time.
+Analysts speculated that Mr Musk might also want to use the trip to discuss Tesla’s full self-driving technology, which the electric car maker has been seeking to introduce in China for some time.

 Commenting on his China visit, some Twitter users wondered if the self-proclaimed “free speech absolutist” would face questions during his visit about the communist country’s harsh rules around censorship.